alexkehayias/chocolatier/README.md

 ## Performance

+Performance tuning is an ongoing process and the project has not been thoroughly optimized.
+ClojureScript presents challenges for optimization including garbage collection, persistent data structures, and functional paradigms that js engines have difficulty optimizing.

-Where appropriate, transient state should be used when operating on large collections and hashmaps.
+Where appropriate, transient state should be used when operating on large collections and hashmaps for better performance.
 See `chocolatier.macros` in the `clj` source directory for helpers with transient state.

+Next steps:

+- Comprehensive benchmarking and profiling
+- Introduce macros to rewrite systems/component/event functions to work better with js engines without sacrificing composability

+## Benchmarks

+Naive frames per second benchmarks are available at `chocolatier.engine.benchmarks` for measuring the performance of the framework.

 ## License